We all want to understand our customers a little better. This article helps you achieve that.

 All of us with careers in marketing are bound together by the same goal: to know and understand our audiences so well that they could practically be our family.

 If you often find yourself breaking your head over questions like these, worry no longer.
 In this blog post, we’ll take you through all the ins and outs of a successful psychographic research strategy for your eCommerce business.

 First, let’s address the elephant in the room.
 You’ve probably heard some buzz around psychographics before and most of it hasn’t been pretty.
 In wake of Cambridge Analytica’s infamous involvement in the 2016 U.S. presidential elections, some have even gone so far as dubbing it “the dark arts of marketing.”

 It’s unfortunate that the term has almost become synonymous with this unpleasant image of Machiavellian businessmen pulling strings behind Zuckerberg’s curtains.
 Psychographic research by itself is not a harmful practice.
 In fact, when used appropriately, both customers and companies should be able to see the benefits.

-In a nutshell, psychographic data is that one missing piece of the customer research puzzle that has been there the whole time.
+In a nutshell, psychographic data is that one missing piece of the customer profile puzzle that has been there the whole time.
 For a long time, marketing has been primarily driven by demographic, transactional, and behavioral data.
 Or as you could put it: the who, what, and how of describing your audience.

 While those parameters are a good place to start setting some boundaries for your target audience, they still leave the matter of why out of the equation.
 Psychographic data can provide that piece of information to give you the full picture.
 It can help you to finally understand the reasons and motivation behind the behavior of your customers.

 The big difference between demographics and psychographics lies in the type of questions you’re asking.
 Demographics are rigid, absolute statistics used to chop up a large population into broad segmented groups.
 Psychographics, on the other hand, rely on more dynamic measurements, mainly concerned with what’s going on inside the mind of the consumer.